ArtiomSu/Yubikey-SSH-manager/manual_method_piv.md

 ## Too many authentication failures from server

 If you get this, here is the fix.
 You need to save your public key to a file on the client, the same key that you use on the servers `authorized_keys` file.
+You can use option 7 of the script to extract all the public keys to their own files.

 update the clients `~/.ssh/config` with the following: